• Home

 • The cultural dimension in occupied France 1945-1950

-• A personal cultural research project to be presented and discussed during your speaking exam.
+A personal cultural research project to be presented and discussed during the speaking examination.

 All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
 Two of these should be grade 6.
 Specifically for French, there is a minimum entry requirement of a grade 6 in French at GCSE.
 If you have spent a significant amount of time in a French-speaking country, it may be possible to join the course, after discussion with your tutors.